KHHD99/KHHD99/README.md

 - 👋 Hi, I’m @KHHD

-- 👀  I’m interested in Data science, Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing, Data Mining, Business intelligence, etc.
+- 👀  I'm a data scientist junior I’m interested in Data science with a passion for creating innovative solutions to complex problems.
+I have experience in Machine Learning, Deep Learning, Reinforcement Learning, Data Mining, and Business Intelligence, etc. I have worked with a variety of programming languages, including C, C++, R, and Python.
+And also a variety of project such as Face recognition,

 - 🌱 I’m currently learning Artificial Intelligence Basis and applications

 <!---
 KHHD99/KHHD99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.